What's a CSA?

-Community Supported Agriculture (CSA) is a farming model that builds a mutually beneficial partnership between farmers and eaters.
-CSA members becomestakeholders in our farm, committing to share in the harvest's unpredictability and seasonality.
-Members receive a weekly share of quality, sustainably-grown produce harvested hours, not weeks, before delivery.
+Community Supported Agriculture (CSA) is a farming model that builds a partnership between farmers and the people they feed.
+As a Duke Campus Farm CSA member, you become a stakeholder in the farm, committing to share in the harvest - both in its unpredictability and seasonality.
+In return, you receive a weekly share of high-quality, organic produce harvested hours, not weeks, before delivery.

 CSA Membership Details

-- Fridays at Smith Warehouse between 12:30-4:30pm (Bay 2, Room 242)
+- Fridays at Smith Warehouse between 12:30-4:30 pm (Bay 2, Room 242)

-WHAT'S IN A BOX?
+WHAT'S IN A BOX:

-August - tomatoes, okra, eggplants, peppers, garlic, green beans, squash, carrots and herbs
+- AUGUST: tomatoes, okra, peppers, eggplants, garlic, green beans, squash, carrots and herbs

 We grow and harvest on limited acreage with our members in mind, week by week, so we’re not able to make up shares at a later date.
 If you cannot pick up your share any given week, please find a fellow veggie-lover to pick up for you.
 Please also understand we are a small staff and cannot switch pick-up locations from week to week for individual members.